Why should I change my workout routine on a regular basis?

 Finally, it is important to understand that it is not possible to train all physical qualities (strength, endurance, cardiovascular capacity, etc.) at the same time.
 There is a logical and structured process that must be respected.
 Certains physical attributes must be developed and improved before others in order to ensure a constant progression and avoid injury.

 Here is a general example of a plan for the development of different physical qualities within the context of a weight loss program.
 It is important to point out that the following is just one of several possible scenarios.

 This stage serves as an introduction to the program and to prepare your body for the demands of increased physical activity.
 The time and the intensity of the workouts are moderate.
 The strength training/cardio ratio is more or less equal.
 The improvement of your fitness level during this stage will allow you to be more active in your daily activities, therefore burn more calories.

 This stage is dedicated the increase of muscle mass and strength.
 Without neglecting the cardiovascular workout, the emphasis will be on strength training.
 The time and intensity of the strength training sessions will increase while the cardiovascular sessions will remain moderate.
-You ladies out there need not worry, you will not develop « Hulk-like » muscles, but a minimum amount is required in order to get firm muscle tone.

 During this stage, the roles are reversed.
 Cardiovascular training takes center stage and strength training is less prevalent.
 The objective here is to improve the cardiovascular capacity and endurance in order to maximize energy expenditure and fat burning while maintaining the muscle tone developed in the previous stage.
 The time, intensity and frequency of the cardiovascular sessions increase with the addition of mixed-interval training.
 One or two strength training sessions at a moderate intensity per week will help maintain muscle strength.